cyberbotics/webots/docs/reference/proto-design-guidelines.md

 #### Keywords

-The `keywords:` should be added to classify the proto correctly on https://webots.cloud/proto.
+The `keywords:` comment should be added to classify the proto correctly on [webots.cloud](https://webots.cloud/proto).
-The available keywords are the following:
+The following keywords are available:
 ```
 robot
   - arm